yohasebe/openai-chat-api-workflow/README.md

 - **Base URL**: The base URL of the OpenAI Chat API. (default: `https://api.openai.com/v1`)

+- **Streaming**: Show results in the default web browser.
+If unchecked (or Pandoc is not installed), Alfred's "Large Type" feature is used to display the result. (default: `enabled`)

 ### Chat Parameters

 - **Model**: OpenAI's chat [model](https://beta.openai.com/docs/api-reference/models) used for the workflow (default: `gpt-3.5-turbo`).
 Here are the models currently available: